heinoskov/huawei-solar-battery-optimizations/README.md

 ## Features

-- Daily optimization of battery usage
+- Daily optimization of battery usage:
+  - Calculates energy thresholds and pricing at 6:00 AM
+  - Analyzes hourly solar production forecast and electricity prices
+  - Generates a summary of recommendations for the day
-- Seasonal mode switching
+- Comprehensive daily mode management:
+  - Automatically switches between different working modes based on time, solar production, and house load
+  - Supports Time-of-Use (TOU), Maximize Self-Consumption, and Fully Fed to Grid modes
+  - Adjusts mode based on seasons (different strategies for winter/spring and summer months)
-- Grid export management based on spot prices
+- Grid export management based on spot prices:
+  - Enables or disables grid export based on current electricity spot prices
+  - Avoids exporting during negative price periods
-- Next-day charging strategy calculation
+- Next-day charging strategy calculation:
-- Various working modes (Time-of-Use, Maximize Self-Consumption, Fully Fed to Grid)
+  - Runs at 9:00 PM to prepare for the following day
+  - Determines required grid charging and recommends working mode
+- EV charging optimization:
+  - Switches to a special TOU mode during EV charging to prioritize vehicle charging
+  - Reverts to optimal mode after EV charging is complete
+- Seasonal mode switching:
+  - Automatically adjusts strategy based on the current month
+- Smoothed sensor readings:
+  - Uses Exponential Moving Average (EMA) for solar production and house load to handle fluctuations
+- Configurable parameters:
+  - Allows input configuration of all sensors used from integrations, such as Huawei device IDs, Max battery capacity
+- Detailed logging and notifications:
+  - Provides system logs for troubleshooting and monitoring
+  - Sends notifications for major mode changes and actions

 ## Requirements